mobxjs/mobx/docs/intro/concepts.md

 #### 3.2.
 Model side effects using reactions

-For you as a user to be able to see a change in state or computed values on the screen a _reaction_ is needed that repaints a part of the GUI.
+For you as a user to be able to see a change in state or computed values on the screen, a _reaction_ that repaints a part of the GUI is needed.

-Reactions are similar to computed values, but instead of producing information, reactions produce side effects like printing to the console, making network requests, incrementally updating React component tree to patch the DOM, etc.
+Reactions are similar to computed values, but instead of producing information, they produce side effects like printing to the console, making network requests, incrementally updating React component tree to patch the DOM, etc.

 In short, reactions bridge the worlds of [reactive](https://en.wikipedia.org/wiki/Reactive_programming) and [imperative](https://en.wikipedia.org/wiki/Imperative_programming) programming.